 In the following video, Carroll discusses in greater detail the concept of Hyperbolic Discounting, and offers his analysis on when to begin taking Social Security benefits.
 He takes a more number-based approach to the analysis, and is willing to trust the government far more than I do.
 So while I don’t necessarily agree with his conclusions, it is information you should certainly consider.
 There are other factors, such as maximizing the spousal benefit, that also need to be considered.

 Finally, I discussed the three variables that impact Social Security benefits.
-But as far as financial pundits being able to increase your benefits, there is really only one.
+But as far as financial pundits being able to increase your benefits, there is really only one important variable.
 Workers earn what they earn, and presumably would take a higher paying job if one was available, so absent a time machine, a pundit can’t do anything about the worker’s income, past or present.
+(If you are self-employed, be sure to read to the end of this article.)
 The next variable is working longer to replace some lower earning years in the 35 year calculation.
 But in the video that follows, Josh Scandlen crunches the numbers to show that working more years makes very little difference in your benefits.
 Scandlen certainly doesn’t waste any money on his set, but he provides great information.
 His channel is called Heritage Wealth Planning.

 That means the only real variable impacting your Social Security benefits is how long you wait to start.
 Like I said, not much to discuss.